 Frequently Asked Questions

-FASEB is looking for visually compelling images produced during the course of daily life science research activities (e.g., electron microscopy, fluorescent microscopy, medical/anatomical illustrations, x-ray crystallography, histology, gel electrophoresis, data visualizations, etc.).
+FASEB is looking for visually compelling images or videos produced during the course of daily life science research activities (e.g., electron microscopy, fluorescent microscopy, medical/anatomical illustrations, x-ray crystallography, MRI, histology, gel electrophoresis, data visualizations, structural and pathway illustrations, etc.).

-None of the previous images used the imaging technique I use.
+None of the previous winners used the imaging technique I use.
 Should I still submit my image to FASEB’s BioArt competition?

 Yes; if your image fits the criteria described on the website, please submit it.
 Researchers in any biological field producing any type of visually compelling images or videos are encouraged to participate.
 We want to share the large spectrum of research with the public, so the greater variety, the better!

 FASEB aims to highlight the diversity and breadth of life science research through the BioArt competition.
-In past years, FASEB received many submissions of fluorescent and electron microscopy.
-While these commonly used techniques frequently produce visually stunning images, they represent only a segment of life science research imaging.
-With the two image categories, FASEB hopes to encourage entries representing a wide range of imaging techniques and technologies (including MRI, data visualization, pathway illustrations, other types of microscopy, etc.)
+With three image categories, FASEB hopes to encourage entries representing a wide range of imaging technologies and research topics.

 What types of videos can I submit?